RunOnYourOwn/TurfTrack/docs/status.md

 - UI is professional, modern, and matches the current palette
 - Export functionality for GDD data is planned for the future
 - Future enhancements (e.g., next_threshold_date, lawn_name columns) are documented in tasks and technical docs
+- **Security**: All containers now run as non-root users with proper file permissions and directory ownership